BrickBot/gh-archive-org/README.md

 A [GitHub CLI](https://cli.github.com/) extension script to archive all repositories—with their releases—in an organization, optionally filtering by topic or a [search string](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-for-repositories).
 If the repository has already been cloned it will attempt to switch to the default branch and pull.

+Usage Notes
+* This extension can also be executed subsequent times with the same arguments in order to update the archive, including tracking of new branches and pruning of removed ones.
+* As this is designed for archiving an org, tracking is against the remote defined for the org.
+* While other remotes can be defined manually, this extension is not built to handle any redefining of remotes that might have occurred outside the use of this tool.

 This extension script was adapted from Matt Bartel’s [gh-clone-org](https://github.com/matt-bartel/gh-clone-org) by Matthew Sheets.

 ## Installation